 If you don’t air-pop, be careful selecting the oil you use.
 Only use monounsaturated fats, such as canola oil or extra virgin olive oil, when you prepare popcorn.
 Saturated fats, like coconut oil or palm oil, margarine and butter are the least healthy, and you risk raising your cholesterol levels by cooking with them.

-Fat content, calories and the amount of added salt vary widely among different brands of microwave or pre-popped popcorn, so read the labels carefully.
+If you choose to microwave your popcorn or buy it already popped, read labels carefully.
+Fat content, calories, and the amount of added salt vary widely among different brands.
 Look for no more than 2 grams of total fat, one gram of saturated fat and less than 200 milligrams of salt per serving — and be wary of all those preservatives that sometimes hide in a bag.
 Better yet, take the time to pop it yourself.
 We think it tastes better, and you control everything that goes into the bowl.

 To their credit, some movie theaters have switched to healthier oils in their popcorn poppers.
 Ask before you buy, and take it easy on the butter (or butter-flavored oil) and salt!

 Got some tricks of your own?
-List them in the comments below!
+Let us know!